 The Godfather taught us that “sleeping with the fishes” is rarely a good thing, but, some of the world’s swankiest hotels are reimagining what’s possible in a luxury overnight stay in a way that includes legit undersea hotel suites with out-of-this-world views.
-Here are eight of the world’s most incredible underwater hotel rooms.
+Here are nine of the world’s most incredible underwater hotels and hotel rooms.

 Rangali Island, The Maldives

 With its overwater bungalows and stunning private island retreats, The Maldives is already home to some of the world’s most over-the-top hotels.
 Conrad’s Rangali Island upped the ante in 2018 with the opening of its $15-million The Muraka.
 Billed as “the world’s first underwater villa,” the private, two-story suite is the pinnacle of honeymoon-worthy luxury.

 Accommodations include an undersea master bedroom with a 180-degree curved acrylic dome and a dedicated marine tunnel viewing theater.
 Plus, there’s a bathroom with an ocean-facing tub, an outdoor deck with an infinity pool, an on-call spa, a butler, and 24/7 chef services, and Jet Skis whenever you need them.
 All starting at around $10,000 per night.

 China’s InterContinental Shanghai Wonderland is a marvel of modern engineering and architecture.
 Built on the site of an abandoned quarry, the futuristic structure took more than a dozen years and a purported $300 million to build.
 Rooms on the upper floors promise ultra-luxurious accommodations with stunning waterfall and quarry views.